instant CE certificate!

 For younger clients, having children becomes an issue regarding recovery.
 This is another area where medical technology has strengthened.
 Combined with time, technology can allow the recovered cancer patient to regain their capacity to reproduce.
 Would you agree that time can indeed be one of the most productive healers regarding recovery?
 Clients’ mental edge generally returns to full strength, though not as fast as they sometimes hope.

-On this track we have discussed rebounding and rebuilding.
+In this section, we have discussed rebounding and rebuilding.

 QUESTION 14

 What is the first step toward recovery after remission?
-To select and enter your answer go to Answer Booklet.
+To select and enter your answer go to Test.

 Table of Contents